 ‘One such baking company, Kwok Kam Kee, bakes around 60,000 buns for the festival each year!’

 The event features a long parade known as the Piu Sik (Floating Colours) Parade which includes small children re-enacting the historic ceremony of the 18th Century plague while seemingly balancing on floats as they pass through the town.
-Along with plenty of traditional drumming, lion dances and gong sounds, is the main event of the festival: The Bun Scrambling Competition.
+Along with plenty of traditional drumming, lion dances and gong sounds, is the main event of the festival: The Bun Scrambling Competition taking place on May 26, 2023.

 During The Bun Scrambling Competition competitors have three minutes to clamber up a bamboo tower covered with plastic buns as they aim to stuff as many of these fake baked goods into a bag.
 The buns located at the top of the tower are worth more points so there is often an energetic chase to the pinnacle!
 Who will be crowned this year’s King and Queen of the Buns?!